Susanville Railroad Depot

 The Susanville Railroad Depot is a National Register of Historic Places property in Lassen County, California in the city of Susanville.
-Originally constructed for the Fernley and Lassen Railway (a Southern Pacific Railroad subsidiary) in 1927 to replace an existing station building, it was closed in 1979, and in 1987 it was saved from being burnt by the fire department after local protests, being purchased instead by the Lassen Land and Trails Trust, which uses it for their office as well as maintaining a small museum.
+Originally constructed for the Fernley and Lassen Railway (a Southern Pacific Railroad subsidiary) in 1927 to replace an existing station building, it was closed in 1979, and in 1987 it was saved from being burnt by the fire department (as a training exercise) after local protests, being purchased instead by the Lassen Land and Trails Trust, which uses it for their office as well as maintaining a small museum.

 Description

 The station building sits on a 1.3 acre property bought from the Southern Pacific Transportation Company in November 1988.
 It is 72.5 ft by 20 ft, with a bay window projecting from the center of the South side facing the abandoned railbed.
 It is a single story stuccoed structure on a concrete foundation under a hipped roof.
 The exterior is little changed, with double-hung sash windows and wooden doors; the primary change is the removal of the original gutters.

 The interior was originally divided into three areas, with a waiting room (including lavatories and a phone booth) at the West end, a ticket office in the center (separated from the waiting area by a counter), and at the east end, the express office, which had its own sliding doors on both the track side and the street side of the building.
 Another counter and a partition separated the ticketing from the express area, so that there was a short hallway from the latter to the waiting room.
 The original floor was linoleum, the walls pine tongue-and-groove wainscotting with decorative moldings.
 Other furnishings were also pine, with brass hardware.

 In the 1950s, the counter on the passenger side of the ticket office was removed, and part of the express room was partitioned off and had its ceiling lowered, with the effect of eliminating the hallway as well.
 Renovation undid much of this, as well as involving the replacement of damaged fixtures and the installation of a new furnace and a security system.
 The linoleum was replaced with a painted pattern on the floor.
 A redwood deck was added at the East end, the parking lot was paved, and the area landscaped with native plants.
 A section of the original track remains on the south side of the station.